The ebook and ejournals supplied by the library are covered by copyright. You can make a copy of this type of material if

 Using ejournals and ebooks in teaching

 If you want to use ebooks or ejournal in your teaching then the easiest way is to supply your reading list to the library.
-We will then produce an electronic version of your reading list and make that available to students in Succeed.
+We will then produce an electronic version of your reading list and make that available to students in Canvas.
 See Resource Lists at Stirling for more details.
 We create direct links to our ebook and ejournals which does not infringe copyright.
-Making a copy of an ejournal and placing that in Succeed is in breach of copyright.
+Making a copy of an ejournal and placing that in Canvas is in breach of copyright.

 If you want to use a journal article or an chapter of a printed book that is not available in electronic format, then we may be able to obtain a copy using our CLA (Copyright Licencing Agency) Licence.
-Under this licence we can supply a digital copy of one chapter or 10% of a book or one article from a journal which can then be made available to students via Succeed.
+Under this licence we can supply a digital copy of one chapter or 10% of a book or one article from a journal which can then be made available to students via Canvas.

 You can find out more about the CLA licence here